 Severance and Releases

 Employers can reduce the risk of lawsuits through the use of a severance agreement that offers severance payments and other benefits in exchange for a release of all legal claims that arose up to the date of the agreement.
 Special drafting considerations apply and a comprehensive list of federal, state and local employee rights laws is recommended to ensure that the courts will uphold the release as a "knowing and voluntary" release of claims.

-As set forth in 1.2 “Black Lives Matter,” "Me Too," and Other Movements, the Me Too movement has prompted federal legislation impeding the ability of employers to take advantage of tax deductions for settlement of harassment claims containing a non-disclosure clause.
-The NJLAD to prohibits employers from including mandatory arbitration clauses and nondisclosure provisions in settlement agreements involving claims of discrimination, retaliation, or harassment, not just those concerning sexual harassment.
-This would include the anticipated uptick in race discrimination claims resulting from the Black Lives Matter movement.
-However, the amendment arguably runs afoul of the Federal Arbitration Act (FAA), which preempts state laws that prohibit the "outright arbitration of a particular type of claim."
+As set forth in 1.2 “Black Lives Matter,” "Me Too," and Other Movements, the Me Too movement has prompted federal legislation impeding the ability of employers to take advantage of tax deductions for settlement of harassment claims containing non-disclosure clauses.
+The NJLAD prohibits employers from including mandatory arbitration clauses and nondisclosure provisions in settlement agreements involving claims of discrimination, retaliation or harassment, not just those concerning sexual harassment.
+However, as expected, a New Jersey District court recently ruled that the prohibition against arbitration runs afoul of the Federal Arbitration Act (FAA), which pre-empts state laws that prohibit the "outright arbitration of a particular type of claim".

 To release age claims under federal law, the Older Workers Benefit Protection Act requires that the agreement state that the employee was given 21 days (expanded to 45 days for group terminations) to consider the agreement and consult with counsel, and was accorded seven days after signing to revoke the agreement.
 These requirements typically appear in all employment waivers to prevent claims that the employee’s assent was not knowing and voluntary.